the-standard/hiring/generic-footer.md

 - Competitive but fair salary
 - Work in the UK or in Berlin, Germany fully remote
-- Comradery in a virtual team set up
+- Camaraderie in a virtual team set up
 - Being at the top of the tech game in the DeFi and crypto space
 - Be the lead of a fast growing developer team working directly with the CTO
 - Be creative and have the freedom to push the project forward